lipskiyp/PortfolioConstructor/ README.md

 ## render_input/

-render_input dictionary stores the parameters used to render the dynamic constructor.html template.
+Parameters used to render the dynamic backtest.html template are stored inside render_input dictionary.

 * portfolio_size: determines the maximum number of tickers allowed in the portfolio (limits the number of 'ticker' inputs shown when the template is rendered)
 * portfolio_checked: determines the number of tickers pre-checked (selected) when the template is rendered
-* selected_constructor: determines the constructor for which the template is rendered (set to constructorFW as default)
+* selected_backtest: determines the backtest for which the template is rendered (set to backtestFW as default)
-* active_constructors: determines the constructors accessible to the user
+* active_backtests: determines the backtests accessible to the user
-* active_routes: determines the allowed routes for '/constructor/<route>' URLs
+* active_routes: determines the allowed routes for '/backtest/<route>' URLs
-* active_inputs: determines which inputs are shown for a selected constructor when the template is rendered
+* active_inputs: determines which inputs are shown for a selected backtest when the template is rendered

 NB Only user inputs that are 'shown' inside the active_inputs dict will be checked and formatted when check_input() and format_input() modules are called.